TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

 It includes a summary on how many erroneous syntax definitions you reveal and how many points you earn by detecting them.

 ## Detailed Instructions

+### Importing projects into Eclipse

+The projects from the template have to be imported into Eclipse:

+1. Start Eclipse.
+2. Select your workspace.
+3. Import the projects into your workspace:
+    1. Right-click into the Package Explorer.
+    2. Select Import... from the context menu.
+    3. Choose General -> Existing Projects into Workspace from the list.
+    4. Press next.
+    5. Select the root of your Git repository.
+    6. Select all projects.
+    7. Make sure that Copy projects into workspace is **off**.
+    8. Press finish

+If you get an error about `Resource '/.org.eclipse.jdt.core.external.folders' already exists`, you can safely ignore that.

 ### Anatomy of a Test Suite